ten-protocol/ten-documentation/docs/tools-infrastructure/obscuroscan.md

 Notice the **Decrypted transaction blob** section for each rollup.
 This allows you to see the normally-encrypted transactions in unencrypted plain text.

 :::warning
-On the Testnet, transactions are decrypted because it uses a rollup encryption key that is long-lived and well-known.
-It's designed to help users understand how Obscuro works.
-However, on the Mainnet, rollups will be encrypted with rotating keys that are not known to anyone, or anything, other than the Obscuro enclaves.
+On the Testnet, transactions can be decrypted because it uses a rollup encryption key that is long-lived and well-known.
+It's designed to help developers debug and users understand how Obscuro works.
+On the Mainnet, rollups will be encrypted with keys that are not known to anyone, or anything, other than the Obscuro enclaves.
 :::